THOMASELOVE/431-quizzes-2022/quiz1/README.md

 # Quiz 1 information for Fall 2022

-## Early Draft of Instructions

-If you would like to read an early draft of the [instructions for Quiz 1 (in pdf)](431-quiz1_instructions.pdf), that's now available.
-It will disappear when the full Quiz is posted.

-## What else will appear here when the Quiz is available?
+## What do you need to take the Quiz

-- The complete instructions and questions for the Quiz (this should be a 26 page PDF).
+1. The complete instructions and questions for the Quiz (this should be a 26 page PDF).
-- The three data sets we are providing to help you with several Quiz questions.
+2. The three data sets we are providing to help you with several Quiz questions. (posted to our Shared Drive)
-- The R Markdown file and HTML file we are providing to help you with Question 7 on the Quiz.
+3. The R Markdown file and HTML file we are providing to help you with Question 7 on the Quiz. (posted to our Shared Drive)
-- A link to the Google Form Answer Sheet you'll use to submit your responses.
+4. This link to [the Google Form Answer Sheet](https://bit.ly/431-2022-quiz1-answer-sheet) you'll use to submit your responses.

 ## Reminders